 Paul is co-founder of SIRAN, the Sustainable Investment Research Analyst Network, a national group of analysts working to promote dialogue with companies about corporate responsibility.
 He is also a former Treasurer of the United Nations Environment Programme Finance Initiative (UNEP-FI) and current member and former co-chair of its Asset Management Working Group.
-In addition, Paul serves on the board of Communities in Schools of the Nation’s Capital.
 A Chartered Financial Analyst, he holds Master’s degrees in Anthropology from New York University and Education from Roberts Wesleyan College.

 Darragh Gallant, Vice Chair